hbc/NGS-Data-Analysis-long-course/sessionI/lessons/07_assessing_quality.md

 `$ module list`

-If we try to run FastQC on one of our fastq files, Orchestra won't be able to find the program.

-`$ fastqc Mov10_oe_1.subset.fq`

 This is because the FastQC program is not in our $PATH (i.e. its not in a directory that unix will automatically check to run commands/programs).

 `$ $PATH`